-Starting in Zimbabwe we visit the spectacular Victoria Falls, before heading into Botswana and spend time looking for the Big Five in the world-famous Chobe.
+Starting in Zimbabwe we visit the spectacular Victoria Falls, before heading into Botswana where we encounter the Big Five and other wildlife in the world-famous Chobe.
 From there, we drive to Nata and the fringes of the Makgadikgadi Pans.
-Then it is on to the beautiful waterways of the Okavango Delta, where we spend two days exploring and marvelling at the fauna and flora.
-Next, we visit the Kalahari Desert and have the privilege of meeting some local San people before heading across the vast Namibian plains to Windhoek.
+Then it is on to the beautiful waterways of the Okavango Delta, where we spend two days exploring and marvelling at the unique fauna and flora.
+Next, we visit the Kalahari Desert and have the privilege of meeting local San people in Ghanzi, before heading across the vast Namibian plains to Windhoek.

 Get a glimpse of true, wild, Africa on this incredible overland safari.
 Awe-inspiring scenery, fantastic wildlife and lifelong friendships are a given.

 Our Okavango & Chobe Accommodated Overland Tour starts at the spectacular Victoria Falls, one of Africa's most famous natural wonders.
 Here the great Zambezi River tumbles over 350 feet along a width of over 5000 feet, creating the awe-inspiring Victoria Falls.

 Enjoy an optional dinner out in Victoria Falls town tonight.
 We stay in en-suite rooms at a comfortable hotel next to the Zambezi National Park.

 This Safari comes with an optional Activity Package.
 This is an additional payment that covers what we consider to be ‘essential activities’ on our tours.
 This itinerary includes these items.
 Ideally, we would include all of these, but not everyone can afford this, so you can pick and choose.
 African Budget Safaris will give you a detailed breakdown of what is included in the Activity Package, once we hear from you.
 See Full Pricing Information on the Pricing Tab for the cost of the Activity Package.

 We head over the border into Botswana and spend the night in Kasane, near Chobe National Park.
 We spend the night in comfortable en-suite rooms and make use of the swimming pool to cool down in the African heat.